Categories

 UPDATE giveaway is now over.

-Austin City Limits will be taping a performance by Janelle Monáe on Monday, October 8th at 8 pm at ACL Live at The Moody Theater (310 W. 2nd Street, Willie Nelson Blvd).
+Austin City Limits will be taping a performance by Rainbow Kitten Surprise on Monday, May 6th at 8 pm at ACL Live at The Moody Theater (310 W. 2nd Street, Willie Nelson Blvd).
 We will be giving away a limited number of space available passes to this taping.
-Enter your name and email address on the below form by noon on Thursday, October 4th.
+Enter your name and email address on the below form by noon on Thursday, May 2nd.

 Winners will be chosen at random and a photo ID will be required to pick up tickets.
 Winners will be notified by email.
 Passes are not transferable and cannot be sold.
 Standing may be required.
 No photography, recording or cell phone use in the studio.
 No cameras computers or recording devices allowed in venue.